 (6)

 where r is the kinetic rate (positive values indicate dissolution, and negative values indicate precipitation), k is the rate constant (moles per unit mineral surface area and unit time) which is temperature dependent, A is the specific reactive surface area per gram of mineral, Q is the reaction quotient, and K is the equilibrium constant for the mineral-water reaction written for the destruction of one mole of mineral, whose values originated from the EQ3/6 V7.2b database (wolery, 1992).
-The equilibrium constant values used in this simulation are listed in Table 8.
 The parameters  and  must be determined by experiment, but are commonly set to unity when experimental quantification is not available.
 Precipitation of secondary minerals is represented using the same kinetic expression, although as noted below this is a simplification for which there is little justification other than lack of more detailed information.

 The kinetic rate constant kT (where T is the temperature in Celsius) can be summed from three mechanisms (Palandri, 2004):